dbursztynowski/5g-taskforce/looptest/README.md

 > [!Note]
 > Open5GS Prometheus targets send metrics only in text format (old protocol version).
 Prometheus releases starting from 3.0 need to be configured to fallback to this older version.
 To this end `fallbackScrapeProtocol` of the `scrapeClasses` attribute of the Prometheus Operator has to be set to `PrometheusText0.0.4`.
 To achieve this (assuming you are using kube-prometheus), first modify the `prometheus-prometheus.yaml` spec section of `Prometheus` CRD in the manifest file adding the `scrapeClasses` attribute with `fallbackScrapeProtocol` set to `PrometheusText0.0.4` as shown below.
 The details are given below.

-* Setting the `scrapeClasses` attribute in the `prometheus-prometheus.yaml` manifest
+* Update the manifest `prometheus-prometheus.yaml` by setting the `scrapeClasses` attribute
 ```
 spec
   # scrapeClasses to be added